 Wheels are finally in motion at the site of Camden's new BMX facility.

-The $1.6 million first stage of the project will also include a five-metre start hill, floodlighting and landscaping.
+The $1.6 million first stage will also include a five-metre start hill, floodlighting and landscaping.

-Macarthur BMX Club president Fred Furner said the facility was key to putting the Macarthur region on the map.
+Macarthur BMX Club president Fred Furner said the facility would be key in putting the region on the map.

 "But it will also be a fantastic recreational cycling venue for local families and will be perfect for those looking to improve their health and wellbeing."